aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/rendering-replaceable-symbols/_index.md

 ---
-title: Rendering Replaceable Symbols
+title: Rendering Replaceable Symbols In PDF File
-linktitle: Rendering Replaceable Symbols
+linktitle: Rendering Replaceable Symbols In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to render replaceable symbols in a PDF document using Aspose.PDF for .NET.
+description: Learn how to render replaceable symbols in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 310
 url: /net/programming-with-text/rendering-replaceable-symbols/
 ---

-In this tutorial, we will explain how to render replaceable symbols in a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to render replaceable symbols in PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of creating a PDF, adding a text fragment with newline markers, setting text properties, positioning the text, and saving the PDF using the provided C# source code.

 ## Prerequisites